FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-settings.rst

   Inferno tests require at least RS256 for all Single Patient tests, and for Bulk Data Export a RS384 or higher is needed.

   - ``RSA_JWK``: allows to provide a pre-generated JSON Web Key.
 If this is not provided, Firely Auth will generate a key.
   - ``SupportedAlgorithms``: limit this list to the algorithms that you need in your setup.
-In the config above all available algoriths are listed.
+In the config above all available algorithms are listed.

 - ``EC_Config``: defines the EC (Elliptic Curve) algorithms that are supported.
 Inferno tests for Bulk Data Export require support for EC keys.